CTSRD-CHERI/Recipe/README.md

 # Recipe

-A BSV libary providing a way to easily build state machines, similarly to the `Stmt` BSV sub-language.
+A BSV library providing a way to easily build state machines, similarly to the `Stmt` BSV sub-language.

 ## An example